-When I first started running competitive ultras successfully in 2007, it was a pretty laid back, low key sport.
+In 2007 when I first started running competitive ultras with fair success, it was a pretty laid back, low key sport.
 Western States seemed to be the only major 100 miler in the world.
-Most any other race, you could sign up for the day of.
+Most any other race, you could sign up for on the day of.
 Most fast "elite" runners only raced regionally.
 Traveling out of state was a fairly big deal.
 Traveling out of the country was almost unheard of.
 In 8 years, ohhhh how the landscape has changed dramatically... and I like that.
 The growth of our sport is exciting!
 Yet like anything else, there will always be some growing pains.
 One particular thing I've noticed recently is a spat of sponsored elite athletes dropping, or not starting certain races.
 Surrounding this occurrence has been some intriguing discussion inferring that beyond the typical wear and tear dilemmas which usually lead to the unfortunate DNF (Did Not Finish) and DNS (Did Not Start), the position of runners not wanting to tarnish the athlete/sponsor relationship with poor performances may possibly be another driving force.

 Now, before anyone gets their panties in a bunch, I want to be clear that I'm neither condoning nor condemning.
 Consider this more of an editorial, as I'm just exploring the subject.
 Instead of presenting hard facts collected with footnotes, time tables, or smarty pants charts, I'm simply sharing a perspective that I've mulled over before in the past because of my own experience, as well as from lively conversations with several others close to the subject.
 As both a past and self-sponsored athlete, and now (GASP!) a corporate sponsor myself, it's a slice of this new emerging pie that compels me to dig a little deeper into what this story might be all about.